What Habits Worsen ADHD?

 The Role of Nutrition in Focus

 What you eat has a measurable impact on attention and mood.
-Diets rich in whole foods, such as fruits, vegetables, whole grains, and lean proteins, support steady energy and neurotransmitter production.
+Diets rich in whole foods support steady energy and neurotransmitter production.
 Protein-rich foods — eggs, meat, legumes, nuts — aid dopamine synthesis, helping improve attention and motivation.

-Conversely, high-sugar and processed foods can cause rapid spikes and crashes in blood glucose, worsening hyperactivity, distractibility, and irritability.
-Over time, nutrient-poor diets can intensify fatigue and emotional volatility.
+High-sugar and processed foods cause rapid spikes and crashes in blood glucose.
+This worsens hyperactivity, distractibility, and irritability.
+Over time, nutrient-poor diets intensify fatigue and emotional volatility.

-Frequent consumption of fast food, sugary snacks, and heavily processed meals has been linked to poorer focus and emotional regulation.
+Frequent consumption of fast food, sugary snacks, and heavily processed meals links to poorer focus and emotional regulation.
 Artificial additives, food dyes, and preservatives can further disrupt concentration in sensitive individuals.

 Role of Exercise in Managing ADHD